3 Chromosomal Disorders

 By identifying all pregnant women of advanced maternal age:

-This should be done at the first antenatal visit when pregnancy is first confirmed.
-Women aged 35 years or more, and before 24 weeks gestation, should be offered genetic counselling, regarding their increased risk for an infant with Down syndrome, and the possibility of prenatal diagnosis, early in pregnancy.
+This should be done at the booking antenatal visit during the first trimester when pregnancy is first confirmed.
+Women aged 37 years or more, and before 24 weeks gestation, should be offered genetic counselling, regarding their increased risk for an infant with Down syndrome, and the possibility of prenatal diagnosis, early in pregnancy.
 Identifying women of advanced maternal age is currently the only form of screening test for Down syndrome that can be offered to all women in South Africa.
-Unfortunately it is still not being done in many parts of the country.
+Unfortunately, this is still not being done in many parts of the country.

 First trimester ultrasound examination of the fetus: